opea-project/GenAIExamples/ChatQnA/docker_compose/nvidia/gpu/README.md

 docker pull opea/chatqna-ui:latest
 ```

+In following cases, you could build docker image from source by yourself.

+- Failed to download the docker image.

+- Use the latest or special version.

-If you want to build docker by yourself, please refer to 'Build Docker Images' in below.
+Please refer to 'Build Docker Images' in below.

-> Note: The optional docker image **opea/chatqna-without-rerank:latest** has not been published yet, users need to build this docker image from source.

 ## QuickStart: 3.Consume the ChatQnA Service